-Many of us take multiple prescribed medications, but if multiple different physicians prescribe them, you could be at risk of accidental poisoning.
+Many of us take multiple prescription medications.
+If multiple different physicians are prescribing you medication, you could be at risk of accidental poisoning.
 Here are a few ways you can avoid an accident with your medication.

 Keep a List of Medications